-After four years of exploring Europe by car, by plane, and by train I feel like an expert.
+After four years of traveling and exploring Europe by car, by plane, and by train, I feel like a travel expert.
 Don’t worry, I’m not.
 Trust me, I’m still learning.
-Road-tripping around Europe is exciting and fun but daunting and scary when you first arrive.
+Road-tripping around Europe is an exciting and fun way to travel but also daunting and scary at first.
 It is literally “you don’t know, what you don’t know.”
 Most of us start out and don’t even know the right questions to ask and as all of our elementary teachers said… “there are NO bad questions.”
 They were right!

 - How to get there?
 By car, by train, by plane